Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way: Discussion

 Our results therefore highlight that the impact of SIDM on particular halo populations is dependent on both environmental factors and the SIDM cross section.
-Observationally, as the number of known MW satellite galaxies---including LMC-associated satellites---continues to increase (e.g., \citealt{Kallivayalil180501448,Patel200101746,Drlica-Wagner191203302}), the discovery of a population of very dense ultra-faint dwarf satellite galaxies would be an interesting hint of SIDM-induced core-collapse that is difficult to recreate via baryonic effects or other non-standard DM physics.
+Observationally, as the number of known MW satellite galaxies---including LMC-associated satellites---continues to increase (e.g., \citealt{Kallivayalil180501448,Drlica-Wagner191203302,Patel200101746}), the discovery of a population of very dense ultra-faint dwarf satellite galaxies would be an interesting hint of SIDM-induced core collapse that is difficult to recreate via baryonic effects or other nonstandard DM physics.